Sinhala & Tamil New Year (Avurudu & Puthandu) Featured in

-Sinhala Aluth Avurudu is a joyful festival celebrated by both Sinhalese and Tamil Sri Lankans to ensure a good harvest and to bring prosperity and happiness to the country.
-The date of the holiday was determined by astrologists.
-Sinhala Avurudu occurs when the Sun moves from Meena Rashiya to Mesha Rashiya finishing a 12-month cycle.
-The holiday falls between April 13th and 14th.
+Sri Lankan New Year is a joyful festival celebrated to ensure a good harvest and to bring prosperity and happiness to the country.
+Sinhala Buddhists call it Aluth Avurudu, while Tamil Hindus name it Puthandu.
+The date of Sinhala & Tamil New Year is determined by astrologists.
+Sinhala Avurudu/Tamil Puththandu occurs when the Sun moves from Meena Rashiya to Mesha Rashiya finishing a 12-month cycle.
+The holiday always falls between April 12th and 15th.

 The most interesting and entertaining part of the festival is traditional games and races played on this day by local youth.
 Street parties, cart races, beauty contests, pole climbing competitions, and much more can be witnessed in Colombo and other big cities of Sri Lanka.